-Connection to TP3.0 / District Priorities / Academic Priorities This project supports SLPS Transformation Plan pillar 3: DISTRICT CULTIVATES TEACHERS AND LEADERS WHO FOSTER EFFECTIVE, CULTURALLY RESPONSIVE LEARNING ENVIRONMENTS S.M.A.R.T.
+Connection to TP3.0 / This project supports SLPS Transformation Plan Pillar 3: District District Priorities / Cultivates Teachers and Leaders who foster Effective, Culturally Academic Priorities Responsive Learning Environments Academic Friorities S.M.A.R.T.
 GOALS 3.2 By 2022, SLPS will achieve an annual retention rate of at least 84% of its teaching workforce.
 3.3 By 2022, at least 75% of school leaders will report that they are "satisfied" or "highly satisfied" with Central Office supports for student discipline as measured by a bi-annual culture and climate survey.
 3.4 By 2022, SLPS will reduce the percentage of students receiving Out-of-School Suspensions (OSS) by 10% and reduce the percentage of students receiving more than two OSS's by 30%.
 Description ABAR stands for anti-bias anti-racism.
 It is principally used to refer to education and training programs focusing on social justice and racial inequality.
 The ABAR Book Study Groups is designed to provide opportunities for district stakeholders to come together to read and discuss books to be read and discuss books with an ABAR theme for the purpose of collaborating using the latest research as a springboard for participants to benefit from an improved understanding of ABAR concepts and practical application of ABAR practices in education.
-Strategy to accomplish your Target St. Louis Public Schools Curriculum & Instruction department will facilitate a quarterly ABAR book studies to facilitate meaningful discussion and practical solutions to ABAR issues in SLPS.
+Strategy to accomplish St. Louis Public Schools Curriculum & Instruction department will your Target facilitate a quarterly ABAR book studies to facilitate meaningful discussion and practical solutions to ABAR issues in SLPS.
 The meetings will take place on a weekday, after school hours.
-Meetings will occur virtually, via MS Teams, however, some in- person meetings may be schedule in the Spring of 2021 pending State, Federal and local regulations on gatherings.
-Strategy Sponsor/Owner(s) Dr. Kimberly Moody Impact Group(s) SLPS leaders, teacher, students and community stakeholders Key Performance Indicators Increase the capacity of participants to become more comfortable teaching and leading discussions about ABAR content, identify actions that can be taken to encourage ABAR programming and develop a plan to do so.
-Increase in overall student retention.
+Meetings will occur virtually, via MS Teams, however, some in- person meetings may be schedule in the Spring of 2021 pending Charles Conserved and the State, Federal and local regulations on gatherings.
+Strategy Sponsor/Owner(s) Dr. Kimberly Moody Immost Cusum(s) Impact Group(s) SLPS leaders, teacher, students and community stakeholders Key Performance Indicators Increase the capacity of participants to become more applications and leading discussions about ARAR indicators comfortable teaching and leading discussions about ABAR content, identify actions that can be taken to encourage ABAR programming and develop a plan to do so.
+Increase in overall student retention. • Increase in overall student retention.

 Decrees in overall number of Out-of-School Suspensions and the number of students receiving more than two OSS's by in one school year.
 Increase in the number of school leaders will report that they are "satisfied" or "highly satisfied" with Central Office supports for student discipline as measured by a bi-annual culture and climate survey.
 Overall improvement in district performance on Panoramic Survey questions targeting ABAR issues.
-Key Action Steps Secure a date for the conference These steps will occur quarterly in alignment with the SLPS district calendar.
-Select the book Identify participants Order Books Identify ABAR themed questions and discussion prompts.
-Group will establish a collective outcome criterion /tangible take-away.
-Deliver Books (Hard Copies or E-Book/Participant's Choice) Establish Meeting Schedule Facilitate Sessions (minimum 2/maximum 4) Debriefing and next steps planning '21-22 Budgeted To be determined (TBD)
+Key Action Steps Secure a date for the conference These steps will occur quarterly in alignment with the SLPS district calendar. • Select the book • Identify participants • Order Books • Identify ABAR themed questions and discussion prompts. • Group will establish a collective outcome criterion /tangible take-away. • Deliver Books (Hard Copies or E-Book/Participant's Choice) • Establish Meeting Schedule • Facilitate Sessions (minimum 2/maximum 4) • Debriefing and next steps planning '21-22 Budgeted To be determined (TBD)

-Curriculum / Director Program Name: ABAR Conference Submitted By: Dr. Kimberly Moody
+Curriculum / Director

+Program Name: ABAR Conference Submitted By: Dr. Kimberly Moody